The only thing harder than hiring recruitment consultants is knowing when to say goodbye.

 Any under-performing recruiter should be one of the first in the office each day, not one of the last.
 If they are consistently late they clearly don’t care whether they succeed or fail, so why should you?

-3. Lots of credits/bomb outs : No recruiter is perfect; we all have credits or bomb outs for various (sometimes bizarre) reasons.
-However a consistent pattern of candidates not sticking in their new jobs indicates your new recruiter lacks rapport, judgement or a sufficient care factor.
+3. Lots of credits/bomb outs: No recruiter is perfect; we all have credits or bomb outs for various (sometimes bizarre) reasons.
+However, a consistent pattern of candidates not sticking in their new jobs indicates your new recruiter lacks rapport, judgment or a sufficient care factor.
 All things that training is unlikely to shift quickly.
 Time to rack up another credit for you.

 5. Colleagues don’t rate them: When I finally realised, it was embarrassing to admit to myself that I was often the last person in the team to work out that I had hired a dud.
 The moment of awakening came after I had finally exited an under-performing rookie and one of the other rookies said to me (after a couple of Friday night drinks) ‘I can’t believe you hadn’t noticed that absolutely nobody on the team liked him or rated him’.